machawk1/log/_drafts/2022-year-in-review.md

 # Upcoming

-In 2023, I will be involved as a Program Chair in helping to organize the ACM/IEEE Joint Conference on Digital Libraries 2023 in Sante Fe, New Mexico along with Dr. Martin Klein of LANL, Dr. Robert Jashke of Humboldt-Universität zu Berlin, and Dr. Anat Ben-David of Open University of Israel.
+In 2023, I will be involved as a Program Chair in helping to organize the [ACM/IEEE Joint Conference on Digital Libraries 2023](https://2023.jcdl.org/) in Sante Fe, New Mexico along with Dr. Martin Klein of LANL, [Dr. Robert J&auml;shke](https://www.ibi.hu-berlin.de/de/institut/personen/jaeschke) of Humboldt-Universität zu Berlin, and [Dr. Anat Ben-David](https://www.anatbendavid.info/) ([@anatbd](https://twitter.com/anatbd)) of Open University of Israel.
 It is sure to be an exciting time come next June and I am looking forward to continually being involved in this conference in a new role.

-Additionally, at the invite of Dr. Ingo Frommholz, I will be serving as the Publicity Chair on the Organizing Committee of the ACM International Conference on Information and Knowledge Management (CIKM) 2023.
+Additionally, at the invite of [Dr. Ingo Frommholz](http://www.frommholz.org/) [@iFromm](https://twitter.com/iFromm), I will be serving as the Publicity Chair on the Organizing Committee of the [ACM International Conference on Information and Knowledge Management (CIKM) 2023](https://cikm2023.github.io/).
 More info to come on that conference as we move into the new year.

 # Ongoing

 I am happy to continue my involvement with a few endeavors.

-For starters, I am still very much involved with Dr. Jane Greenberg's IMLS-funded LIS Education And Data Science Integrated Network Group (LEADING) project where, in 2022, we had our second cohort of students.
+For starters, I am still very much involved with Dr. Jane Greenberg's IMLS-funded [LIS Education And Data Science Integrated Network Group (LEADING)](https://mrc.cci.drexel.edu/leading/) project where, in 2022, we had our second cohort of students.

-I am also grateful to contiunue to be involved as a Managing Editor for the International Journal on Digital Libraries, where I am focusing on novel approaches toward publicity of the journal for soliciting new submissions.
+I am also grateful to contiunue to be involved as a Managing Editor for the [International Journal on Digital Libraries (IJDL)](https://www.springer.com/journal/799), where I am focusing on novel approaches toward publicity of the journal for soliciting new submissions.
 The Managing Editors, the Editorial Board, and a representative from Springer will meet on January 9, 2023 to discuss the state and future efforts for the journal.

 # In Summary